JainRachit123/Motor-Speed-Control-using-Optical-Input/README.md

 # Motor-Speed-Control-using-Optical-Input
 The project is to control the speed of motor with light being the input.
-Hereby I attach the proteus design suite circuit of the project.
+I have used an Arduino Uno, DC motor and an LDR sensor in the project.
+Apart from this I have used a 10K resistor and some jumper wires.